kailash-manasarovar/statement/docs/timeline/2024/june.md

 - My manager Paul should have sorted it out immediately, but he didn't.
 - My manager David should have sorted it out immediately, but he didn't.
 - They've both had *months* to get on top of this.
+- Are they also part of the conspiracy?
 - I believe at the time their utter failure to help me is because the tech is failing yet again and they're too busy.
 - The situation is getting really impossible to deal with and I don't know what to do.
 - So, I fight like mad to get two weeks vacation so I can run a general election campaign instead of just being a paper-candidate.